gvanuxem/jlfricas.documentation/_sources/install.rst.txt

 Quick installation
 ------------------

-FriCAS now tries to support standard GNU build/installation conventions.
+jlFriCAS now tries to support standard GNU build/installation conventions.
 So if you have sources and all prerequisites, then
 ::